 Sutter works to ensure healthcare is accessible and inclusive by offering comprehensive patient services, including telemedicine services, virtual doctor visits and walk-in clinics.
-Operating in cities, suburbs and rural communities, Sutter Health benefits all the communities we serve.
+Operating in cities, suburbs and rural communities, the Sutter network works to improve the health of the communities we serve.
 We maintain access to care in many areas that traditionally lack healthcare providers.
-This means patients, no matter their zip code, can access the quality care they need.

-Since the start of the pandemic, Sutter Health has been gathering and tracking data that demonstrates patient satisfaction has been strong and on-par with in-person visits.
+Since the start of the pandemic, Sutter Health has been gathering and tracking data that demonstrate patient satisfaction, which has been strong and on-par with in-person visits.
 Of the respondents who participated in a 2020 Sutter survey:

 Sutter Health steps in where others may step out, investing in underserved communities and opening doors to healthcare that might not otherwise be available.
 As a not-for-profit provider, we provide compassionate care for low-income Medi-Cal patients throughout Northern California.
-We offer charity care policies to ensure that patients can access needed medical care regardless of their ability to pay, fund education and research that will improve lives, and contribute to programs and organizations that provide healthcare access and services for those in need.
+We offer charity care policies to help eligible patients access needed medical care regardless of their ability to pay while funding education and research that will improve lives.

 Sutter Health’s integrated network allows us to serve rural communities by maintaining clinics and hospitals in areas that traditionally lack healthcare providers.
 This means that patients do not have to travel unreasonable distances to see a doctor or delay essential health services, and they have access to comprehensive medical facilities and leading specialists if and when they need them.
 Sutter Health makes significant investments to keep these small, rural community hospitals operational and accessible.